biantris/admin-analytics/README.md

 ### Getting Started

-- Set up the [server repository](https://github.com/biantris/admin-analytics-api) (note: it needs to be running together with the frontend)
+- Set up the [server repository](https://github.com/biantris/admin-analytics-api) ( Note: it needs to be running together with the frontend )
 - Clone this repo
+- Create a new `.env.local` file and copy the contents of `.env.example` into it

 ```sh
 # install dependencies